mohit2978/Springboot/003.rest api and microservices/002.notes/004 swagger/0000notes.md

 Note: Using Swagger, we can test provider functionality also.

+=> if we have swagger we need not to use postman!!

 => Consumer app team will understand provider details using swagger documentation.